GSA/grace-inventory/README.md

 - **terraform**: Terraform module to deploy and configure Lambda function, S3 Bucket and IAM roles and policies
     - **examples**: Examples of how to use the terraform module
     - **tests**: Root module for testing deployment of Lambda function
-- **integration**: Integration tests for resources deployed by Terraform

 [top](#top)